quattor/quattor.github.com/_posts/2012-12-15-migrating-to-json-profiles.md

 Eventually, you'll want to disable pan format output, and use only JSON and dep.

-At UGent, compressed JSON profiles take 1/30 the space of the.
+At UGent, compressed JSON profiles take 1/30 the space of the equivalent XML profiles.
 This pays off in the load of the Quattor servers during our deployments.